Best Countries To Live In The World >> for a quality lifestyle.

 Language of countries abroad

-Learning a new language can be a positive.
-For some, it is essential to be able to speak to people in their mother tongue.
+Learning a new language can be a positive experience.
+For some, it is essential to be able to communicate with people in their native language.
 Having a chat at the market or a bar in your second language is rewarding.
 Talking to a healthcare professional in an emergency can be a nightmare.

-Countries like Spain and Portugal offer many services in English as well as their native languages.
+Countries like Spain and Portugal offer many services in both English and their native languages.
 However, there will be times when English won’t work for you.

 Choosing areas of a country with a large Expat population from your home nation will help with this.
-You can also check out a nation’s English capability on sites like this, and there are similar services for other languages.
+You can also assess a nation’s English proficiency on sites like this, and similar services are available for other languages.

 Visa and Residency options

 You need to be able to live in the country you choose legally.
-The best country for you has a visa or permit you can access.
-If you plan on making it your home, you may be able to apply for citizenship through naturalization and a passport over time.
+The best country for you has a visa or permit that you can access.
+If you plan to make it your home, you may be eligible to apply for citizenship through naturalization and obtain a passport over time.

 Check out our articles on the Easiest Countries to Get Citizenship and 14 Ways to Get EU Residency for some ideas.
-Or, check out the visa, residency, and citizenship paths available for individual countries.
+Alternatively, explore the visa, residency, and citizenship options available for individual countries.

 Best Countries to Live in the World in 2023: Our Top 5 Picks